milind-patel/world-postalcodes/README.md

 # World-Postalcodes [![Gem Version](https://badge.fury.io/rb/world-postalcodes.png)](https://badge.fury.io/rb/world-postalcodes.svg)

-A simple gem to search city, state, state code, latitude, longitude, timezone and country details from postal code only for India & USA.
+A simple gem to search city, state, state code, latitude, longitude, timezone and country details from postal code only for USA, India & Japan.
 All details has been stored in yaml file.
 We will be adding postal code details for more countries soon.

 Note: You need around 45MB free space in your system or server to use this gem.